The Albers Laboratory uses the olfactory system of mice and humans to explore early pathologic events of neurodegeneration.

 The MassGeneral Institute for Neurodegenerative Disease (MIND) is a research center for Alzheimer’s, ALS (Lou Gehrig’s), Huntington’s, Parkinson’s and other neurodegenerative diseases.

-The Neurological Clinical Research Institute (NCRI) at Mass General is experienced in designing, developing, facilitating, and conducting multicenter clinical trials in Amyotrophic Lateral Sclerosis (ALS) and other neurological diseases.
+The Neurological Clinical Research Institute (NCRI) at Mass General is an academic research organization that designs, develops, facilitates and conducts multicenter clinical trials in neurological diseases.

 Our laboratory focuses on identifying common mechanisms that cause neurodegenerative disease in order to identify novel therapeutic targets.

 The Wainger Lab at Massachusetts General Hospital focuses on how abnormalities of motor and sensory neuron physiology contribute to diseases such as ALS and chronic pain.

 Research at Massachusetts General Hospital integrates the full spectrum of "bench to bedside" discovery.
 Laboratory scientists work collaboratively with clinicians to make discoveries and turn them into treatments, diagnostics and devices that improve our quality of life.